 - Setting up analytics – to get any of your transformation metrics to work, you need to make sure that you established KPIs and created data channels to check your progress.

-In the enterprise, the responsibility of implementing innovation should be distributed between the team leadership and digitalization experts.
+In enterprise, the responsibility of implementing innovation should be distributed between the team leader and digitalization experts.
 Keeping everyone involved in the process speeds up innovation and reduces the end cost.

 Digital transformation framework vs digital transformation platform